puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/itunes.md

 [API](../../Intro/Scripting/bundling.md) section!

 **Strongly** suggest you `minify` the transpiled script.\
-It will make it alot smaller!
+It will make it a lot smaller!

 :::